ljae/Moon/_posts/2021-09-03-BTS_Stock_Invest.md

 comments: true
 ---
 "A BTS drama series based on the “BTS Universe” is coming soon"
-The voice of my wife who plugged in my ear.
+The voice of my darling plugged in my ear.
-"My cousin said Chorokbaem stock could be beneficiary"
+"My cousin said Chorokbaem stock could be beneficiary with BTS's debut on screen"
-The voice of my wife sounds like music.
+The voice of my lover sounds like the last call.

 Now is not the right time to pose in the first row of a living room for watching TV.
 "Let me buy those stocks"